Paul-Heinz Dittrich: Life and career

-Dittrich is considered one of the most influential composers of contemporary music in Germany.
+Dittrich is considered one of the most influential composers of contemporary classical music in Germany.
 Some of his music can be considered to fall within the serialist tradition.
 He composed works for orchestra and chamber music, cantatas and Lieder.
 The Kammermusik (chamber music) pieces I (with tape), III (with voice), V (with live electronics), VII Die Blinden (with 5 speakers) and XI Journal de poèmes were commissioned by the Bläservereinigung Berlin.
 Many of his works were inspired by poetry, including works by Paul Celan, Heiner Müller and Arthur Rimbaud.
 In general, the words are not set as a vocal part but influence the work's structure.
 In Streichtrio nach dem Gedicht "Tübingen, Jänner" von Paul Celan, Dittrich instructs in the score that the Celan poem should neither be read nor printed in the programme.
 Dittrich also wrote staged works that set texts by Samuel Beckett, James Joyce, Franz Kafka and Heiner Müller.
 Some of his music, such as Concert avec plusieurs instruments and Kammermusik, mixes electronic instruments or tape with conventional instruments and voice.
 In 1995, he supplied one of the 14 movements of the Requiem of Reconciliation in commemoration of 50 years after the end of World War II.

 On the occasion of Dittrich's 80th birthday, a concert dedicated to his works was held including the German premiere of Der Glücklose Engel for soprano and ensemble, setting texts by Heiner Müller and composed in 1997, and works from the 1970s and the 1990s.
 In 2014, the Staatsoper Unter den Linden in Berlin performed Dittrich's compositions Kammermusik VII on the theme Die Blinden by Maurice Maeterlinck from 1984 and Kafig-Musik from 1986 based on the story Die Verwandlung by Franz Kafka.

 Dittrich died in Berlin at the age of 90.